World of Hyatt Credit Card Review

 When comparing these two cards, brand loyalty doesn't seem to have a high stake.
 But look a little closer and you'll see where rivalry can play a part in choosing between the Chase Sapphire Preferred® Card and World of Hyatt Credit Card.
 If you're the type of traveler who spends a lot of money and time at the Hyatt, your choice would be clear: World of Hyatt Credit Card, where you would earn nine points per $1 spent on with the brand.
 If you're the type of traveler who likes to stay at the Hyatt occasionally, you might consider the Chase Sapphire Preferred® Card, realizing that the choice doesn’t mean you can’t earn reward nights at Hyatt properties.
 That’s because Hyatt is a hotel partner for the Chase Ultimate Rewards® program, so you can transfer the points earned with the Chase Sapphire Preferred® Card to your World of Hyatt loyalty account at a 1:1 value.
-Plus, you'll earn 60,000 bonus points after spending $4,000 in the first three months and enjoy up to $50 in statement credit toward grocery store purchases.
+Plus, you'll earn 80,000 bonus points after spending $4,000 in the first three months and enjoy up to $50 in statement credit toward grocery store purchases during your first year of membership.
 The Chase Sapphire Preferred® Card charges a $95 annual fee.

 Overall, the Chase Sapphire Preferred® Card is a flexible and extremely popular travel rewards card.
 If you're looking for flexibility and general rewards, this may be a better bet for you.
 If you truly are brand-loyal to Hyatt, you might appreciate the loyalty perks with World of Hyatt Credit Card.